Holon: Samaritan community

 In 1954, the president of Israel, Yitzhak Ben-Zvi, helped to establish a Samaritan quarter on the outskirts of Holon.
 The quarter was named Neve Pinchas after Pinhas Ben-Abraham, the high priest of the Samaritan community.

 Holon is one of only two cities in the world to have a Samaritan community, the other being the village of Kiryat Luza on Mount Gerizim above Nablus on the West Bank.

+Transportation

+Holon is served by Holon–Wolfson railway station and Holon Junction railway station of Israel Railways.

 Education

-The Collège-Lycée franco-israélien Raymond Leven is located in Mikve, Holon.
+The Collège-Lycée franco-israélien Raymond Leven is located in Mikveh Israel, Holon.

 The Holon Institute of Technology was founded in 1969.